hiltmon/hiltmon.github.io/content/blog/quick-and-dirty-rails-performance-profiling/index.md

 ---
 title: "Quick and Dirty Rails Performance Profiling"
 date: 2012-02-27 22:46:00-0400
-tags:
-- Ruby On Rails
-- TextMate
+Tags: [ "Ruby On Rails", TextMate ]
 ---

 When I find some Ruby on Rails or Rake tasks running slowly, I throw a quick and dirty profiler around the suspect code to find the bottlenecks with ease.
 Here's how I do it, maybe this approach can help you too.